St3pXy/MicroPython-Hue-Bridge-Connection/README.md

 # MicroPython-Hue-Bridge-Connection
-The MicroPython easy-to-use MicroPython code to control all your Philips Hue Devices via the Hue Bridge, thank to a micropython programmable microcontroller (ex: Raspbery Pi Pico WH/W, ESP32, ESP8266, ecc...)
+This repo contains code to control all your Philips Hue Devices connected to the the Hue Bridge, via a WI-FI connected microcontroller (ex: Raspbery Pi Pico W, ESP32, ecc...)
-The objective is to provide anyone with a easy-to-read and easy-to-use MicroPYthon code to interract with they Hue Hub, and easily controll they Hue Lights.
+The objective is to provide anyone with a easy-to-read and easy-to-use MicroPYthon code to interract with they Hue Hub.

 ## Features
 - Connection to Wi-Fi
-- Always listenint
+- Always ready to act
 - Hue Bridgege Comunication